-The bill amends Minnesota Statutes to enhance public safety by enforcing firearms restrictions for individuals identified as abusing parties.
-It establishes a judicial process for courts to issue orders that prohibit these individuals from possessing firearms if they pose a credible threat to victims or children.
-The bill requires that the abusing party be informed of their prohibited status and mandates the transfer of any firearms they possess to a federally licensed dealer, law enforcement agency, or lawful third party within three business days.
-Additionally, it introduces a compliance hearing requirement within ten business days of the order to ensure that all firearms have been transferred and proofs of transfer submitted.
-If non-compliance is found, the court may initiate contempt proceedings.
+This bill amends various sections of Minnesota Statutes to enhance public safety by enforcing judicially ordered firearms restrictions for individuals identified as abusing parties.
+It establishes a process for courts to issue orders that prohibit these individuals from possessing firearms if they pose a credible threat to victims or children.
+The bill mandates that the abusing party be informed of their prohibited status and requires them to transfer any firearms to a federally licensed dealer, law enforcement agency, or a lawful third party within three business days.
+Additionally, it introduces a compliance hearing requirement within ten business days of issuing a firearms restriction order to ensure that all firearms have been transferred and proofs of transfer submitted, with potential consequences for non-compliance.

 Statutes affected: Introduction: 260C.201, 518B.01, 609.2242, 609.749